guidanoli/peg-coq/README.md

 for detecting well-formed PEGs, and proves that it terminates and is correct.
 Correctness here implies in termination of the parsing procedure.
+It also formalizes the definition of "first" implemented in [LPeg], used to optimize certain types of patterns such as choices.
+We also prove the choice optimization is correct.

 ## Syntax